 Ms. Bertrand has extensive experience in leadership roles of public, private and not for profit organizations.
-She brings compensation and talent management insights to the HRS Committee.
+She brings compensation and talent management insights to the HR Committee.
 Ms. Bertrand has previous experience on Human Resources/Compensation Committees of public companies, including chairing the Compensation Committee of a large entrepreneurial public media company.
-She has been a member of the Human Resources and Sustainability Committee since February 2015 and Chair of the HRS Committee since May 2018.
+Notwithstanding the designation of the HR Committee throughout the years, Ms. Bertrand has been a member of the Human Resources Committee since February 2015.